 Examples of sanctions outlined in the Code of Conduct include probation, restitution, community service, housing restrictions, educational sanctions, suspension and expulsion.
 This list is not exhaustive, and sanctions are assigned to meet the specific circumstances of a given situation.

 If a hold has been placed on your account by the Office of Student Conduct, it typically means that you have not scheduled your meeting with your administrative officer or completed your sanctions by the stated deadline.
 Call your administrative officer at (706)542-1131 for further clarification.

-Once signed, an informal hearing resolution cannot be appealed.
-The student or organization may appeal the decision from a formal conduct hearing.
+Once signed, an informal resolution agreement cannot be appealed.
+However, the student or organization may appeal the decision from a formal resolution issued by the University Judiciary.
 Appeal information will be included with the decision issued to a student or organization.
 Appeal forms are available in the Office of Student Conduct and on our website.
-All appeals must be in writing and submitted to the Office of Student Conduct within five (5) University business days of receipt of the decision.
+All appeals must be in writing and submitted within five (5) University business days of receipt of the decision.
 The purpose of appeal procedures is to provide the student with the opportunity to bring forward questions regarding substantive or procedural errors that occurred during the process.

 Any violation of the Code of Conduct is noted on the student’s conduct record.
 The conduct record is a separate record from the academic record; violations are not noted on a student’s transcript or diploma.
 However, many graduate or professional schools and some employers may request a copy of the conduct record (see “Will anyone ever request to see my conduct record?” below).
 In the case of expulsion, a notation may be made on the student’s transcript at the request of the Office of Student Conduct.